n3ttl3t/fizzBuzzJS/README.md

 hi('turtle')
 "Hi turtle"
 ```
+It is better to use var when declaring a variable because it scopes it to the closest gates.

 Here we created an empty object and gave it a function we can invoke with one parameter.